 1. Harmon Discount

 Harmon Discount is a wholly owned subsidiary of Bed Bath & Beyond that sells popular name brand cosmetics like L'Oréal, Maybelline, Revlon, CoverGirl, Neutrogena, Physicians Formula, Essie, and many more.
 And it houses an extensive assortment of facial, hand, and body brands including Ahava, Olay, and Aveeno.
 "Harmon Discount is my ultimate favorite.
-It's super inexpensive for drugstore beauty products, so I buy everything in bulk," says Ashlee Glazer, Laura Geller's global artistic director.
+It's super inexpensive for drugstore beauty products, so I buy everything in bulk," says Ashlee Glazer, a makeup artist and former global artistic director for Laura Geller.

 2. Forever 21

-Forever 21 recently expanded its beauty department (now called Riley Rose) to include K-beauty favorites, Millennial Pink packaging, and all-natural options—for a steal.
+Despite filing for bankruptcy in 2019, Forever 21 remains shoppable in many markets—and, of course, online, where it recently expanded its beauty department (now called Riley Rose) to include K-beauty favorites, Millennial Pink packaging, and all-natural options, for a steal.
 “Forever 21 is another one of my favorite inexpensive places to shop for beauty," says Glazer.
 "I love to buy makeup bags for travel and fun products (like lip glosses shaped like unicorns).”

 3. Madame Madeline